vineeth122/Authenticated-Service/README.md

 # Authenticated Service

-This project was a part of a submission to the cybersecurity course CY6740 Network Security.
-The goal of the project was to develop a password-authenticated network service with defenses against denial-of-service attacks and online password guessing attacks (bruteforce attacks).

 ## Service Specification

 The service implements a simple protocol using [protobuf v3](https://developers.google.com/protocol-buffers) messages.
 In this protocol, each message is preceded by a two-byte, big-endian integer giving the length of the following protobuf message.
 Each TCP connection only supports one message exchange.
 The protocol is as shown below.